lupyuen/zig-lvgl-nuttx/README.md

 }
 ```

-The first parameter has type 79, so we look up `lvgltest-analysis.json` and follow the trail...
+The First Parameter has type 79, so we look up `lvgltest-analysis.json` and follow the trail...

 ```bash
 $ jq '.types[79]' lvgltest-analysis.json